djordison/My_Learning_Tracker/README.md

 Configured dotfiles on git.

+Setup a clone of the handson-ml2 repo using instructions here: https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github.
+Also found out that I needed to generate a GitHub personal access token.

 ### 2021/04/04

 Completed work project transition, for employer M, starting in July 2020 and completing with transition of project to sustaining resources.
 I functioned as main model lead, designer of DOE/sampling, process SME, and primary contact with operations.